Economy of South Africa: Logistics

+South Africa has the most extensive and advanced logistics industry in Africa, supporting domestic supply chains and international trade through a multimodal network of roads, railways, ports and airports.
+The sector generated more than half a trillion rand in economic output in 2024, with its infrastructure and performance ranking among the strongest on the continent.
+In the 2023 World Bank Logistics Performance Index, South Africa ranked joint 19th out of 139 countries, an improvement of 14 places from the previous assessment.

+The sector encompasses freight transport, warehousing, distribution, courier services and e-commerce, with major operators including Transnet, DP World, DHL and DSV.
+Large distribution and warehousing hubs are concentrated around Johannesburg, Durban and Cape Town, supporting the country's manufacturing, retail and export industries.

 Telecommunications

 The domestic telecommunications infrastructure provides modern and efficient service to urban and rural areas.
 This includes cellular and internet services from 5G to Gigabit Broadband.

 In 1997, Telkom, the South African telecommunications parastatal, was partly privatised and entered into a strategic equity partnership with a consortium of SBC (AT&T), in exchange for a monopoly to provide certain services for 5 years.
-Telkom assumed an obligation to facilitate network modernization and expansion into the unserved areas.
+Telkom assumed an obligation to facilitate network modernisation and expansion into the unserved areas.
 A Second Network Operator, Neotel was to be licensed to compete with Telkom across its spectrum of services in 2002.
 Licensing officially began in late 2005.

 Five mobile-phone companies provide service to over 50 million subscribers, with South Africa considered to have the 4th most advanced mobile telecommunications network worldwide.
-The five major cellular providers are Vodacom, MTN, Cell C(Vodacom), Telkom Mobile(8.ta) and Rain, with Neotel owned by Liquid Telecoms not offering mobile service anymore.
+The five major cellular providers are Vodacom, MTN, Telkom, Cell C, and Rain.
+Neotel, now owned by Liquid Intelligent Technologies, no longer operates a mobile network.

 South African companies which provide services related to the Space industry, also increasing, and with the correct government legislation and support, this sector is expected to grow in South Africa.

 Business process outsourcing

 Over the last few decades, South Africa and particularly the Cape Town region has established itself as a successful call centre and business process outsourcing destination.
-With a highly talented pool of productive labour and with Cape Town sharing cultural affinity with Britain, large overseas firms such as Lufthansa, Amazon.com, ASDA, The Carphone Warehouse, Delta Air Lines and many more have established inbound call centres within Cape Town as a means of utilising Cape Town's low labour costs and talented labour force.
+With a large labour pool and with Cape Town sharing cultural affinity with Britain, large overseas firms such as Lufthansa, Amazon.com, ASDA, The Carphone Warehouse, Delta Air Lines and many more have established inbound call centres within Cape Town as a means of utilising Cape Town's low labour costs and large labour force.

-Tourism

-South Africa is a popular tourist destination, with around 860,000 arrivals per month (March 2008) of which around 210,000 is from outside the African continent.
-In 2012 South Africa received 9.2 million international arrivals.
-In August 2017 3.5 million travellers came to South Africa.
-According to the World Travel & Tourism Council, travel and tourism directly contributed ZAR102 billion to South African GDP in 2012 and supports 10.3% of jobs in the country.
-Among the main attractions are the diverse and picturesque landscape, the game reserves and the highly regarded local wines.

-The country's borders were reopened on 1 October 2020, with some exceptions to tourists travelling from specific European countries and the US, due to high levels of COVID-19 activity taking place there.